top of page

 A magical castle that rearranges itself helps Princess Celie protect her kingdom when danger strikes.
 Written for Upper Elementary / Middle Grade readers.

-Heads Up: language blasted and stinking, bums, romantic subplot.
+Heads Up: Language: 3 stupid, romantic subplot.

 Silhouette of a girl's profile with an orange background.
 Birds, trees, and stars are in her hair.
 Text: The Girl of Ink & Stars.